peteroupc/peteroupc.github.io/bernoulli.md

 - _exact simulation_, or methods that simulate the same _distribution_ as that of _g_(_X_) (same "shape", location, and scale of probabilities) and finish with probability 1, and
 - _exact estimation_, or methods that simulate the same _expected value_ as that of _g_(_X_) (_unbiased_ estimator, not merely a _consistent_ or _asymptotically unbiased_ estimator) and finish with probability 1,

 where _g_(_X_) is a random value that follows the desired distribution, based on random numbers _X_.
-Both exact simulation and exact estimation terminate with probability 1.
 Again, the focus of this page is "exact sampling" (_exact simulation_), not "exact estimation", but the input coin with probability of heads of _&lambda;_ can be any "exact estimator" of _&lambda;_ (as defined above) that outputs either 0 or 1.

 <a id=Correctness_Proof_for_the_Continued_Logarithm_Simulation_Algorithm></a>
 ### Correctness Proof for the Continued Logarithm Simulation Algorithm